 Basic Tips for Solo Travels with a Baby

-First things first: everyone will be either impressed or surprised by the fact that you’re traveling alone with a baby.
+First things first: everyone will be either impressed or surprised by the fact that you’re traveling alone with a baby as long as you don’t try to bring a bag containing everything from baby’s room on the plane.
 That said, you will get stared at and asked a lot of questions.

 On my recent flight back from Malta I was sat next to a babyphob (as he described himself later).
 When he saw me and the baby sitting down, he loudly turned to his wife and said ‘I hope he doesn’t cry’.
 I really had an urge to tell him that I heard him and that my baby doesn’t actually cry, but decided to shut up and see how things play out.